-- 1.4.4.1 Comprehensibility of the information provided has been one of the most important issues addressed in the development of the hazard communication system (see Annex 6 on Comprehensibility testing methodology).
+13.1.4.4.1 Comprehensibility of the information provided has been one of the most important issues addressed in the development of the hazard communication system (see Annex 5 on also Comprehensibility Testing Methodology, Chapter 4.2).
 The aim of the harmonized system is to present the information in a manner that the intended audience can easily understand.
-The GHS identifies some guiding principles to assist this process: - (a) Information should be conveyed in more than one way; - (b) The comprehensibility of the components of the system should take account of existing studies and literature as well as any evidence gained from testing; - (c) The phrases used to indicate degree (severity) of hazard should be consistent across different hazard types. - 1.4.4.2 The latter point was subject to some debate concerning the comparison of severity between long-term effects such as carcinogenicity and physical hazards such as flammability.
+The GHS identifies some guiding principles to assist this process:

+- (a) Information should be conveyed in more than one way; - (b) The comprehensibility of the components of the system should take account of existing studies and literature as well as any evidence gained from testing;- - (c) The phrases used to indicate degree (severity) of hazard should be consistent across different hazard types.

+14.1.4.4.2 The latter point was subject to some debate concerning the comparison of severity between long-term effects such as carcinogenicity and physical hazards such as flammability.
 Whilst it might not be possible to directly compare physical hazards to health hazards, it may be possible to provide target audiences with a means of putting the degree of hazard into context and therefore convey the same degree of concern about the hazard.